SC denies nod to Amazon to file written note in case filed by Future Retail | Law-Order

 SC denies nod to Amazon to file written note in case filed by Future Retail

-The Supreme Court Tuesday did not allow Amazon to file written submission in a case related to Future Retails plea for nod to proceed with the National Company Law Tribunal NCLT permission of going ahead with Rs 24,731 crore merger deal with Reliance Retail.A bench headed by Chief Justice N V Ramana, which had reserved its order on February 3, was irked over the alleged delayed request of the US-based e-commerce major to file the written note in the case and said that it appeared to be a luxurious litigation.You want to complicate the matters.
+The Supreme Court Tuesday did not allow Amazon to file written submission in a case related to Future Retails plea for a nod to proceed with the National Company Law Tribunal NCLT permission of going ahead with Rs 24,731 crore merger deal with Reliance Retail, saying it appeared to be a luxurious litigation.A bench headed by Chief Justice N V Ramana, which had reserved its order on February 3, was irked over the alleged delayed request of the US-based e-commerce major to file the written note in the case.You want to complicate the matters.

 - Country: